pascbeck/EposRaidTools/README.md

   - On login or whenever the guild roster updates, the addon builds a list of max‐level guild members (via `fetchGuild`).
   - Stores each member’s name, rank, level, and class in `EposRT.GuildRoster`.

-- **Live Currency Data Fetching**
+- **Live Crests Data Fetching**
   - Uses AceComm-3.0 to listen for `“EPOSDATABASE”` messages.
+  - When a trusted sender pushes a compressed/serialized payload, the addon decodes it and updates `EposRT.Crests`.

+- **Live AddOns Data Fetching**
+  - Uses AceComm-3.0 to listen for `“EPOSDATABASE”` messages.
+  - When a trusted sender pushes a compressed/serialized payload, the addon decodes it and updates `EposRT.Addons`.

+- **Live WeakAuras Data Fetching**
+  - Uses AceComm-3.0 to listen for `“EPOSDATABASE”` messages.
-  - When a trusted sender pushes a compressed/serialized payload, the addon decodes it and updates `EposRT.PlayerDatabase` with per-player currency info (quantity, total earned, cap, timestamp, etc.).
+  - When a trusted sender pushes a compressed/serialized payload, the addon decodes it and updates `EposRT.WeakAuras`.

+- **Setup Management**
+   -  Export setup string via google sheets and import it in EposRT to manage setups with a single click.

 - **Role-Based Filters & Blacklists**
   - Only tracks guild members whose rank is enabled in Roles Management and who are not blacklisted.